Address concerns of rising inequality: Manmohan Singh

 Manmohan Singh described the rising inequality as a global phenomenon, with the exception of countries like Sweden, Germany and others.
 "India is a welfare state and, therefore, we cannot allow either extreme poverty or inequality," he said.

-The Congress leader highlighted several schemes initiated during the first term of the United Progressive Alliance government, such as the Right to Education Act, Right to Information Act, Forest Rights Act, Hindu Succession (Amendment) Act, Mahatma Gandhi National Rural Employment Guarantee Act.
+The Congress leader highlighted several schemes initiated during the first term of the United Progressive Alliance (UPA) government, such as the Right to Education Act, Right to Information Act, Forest Rights Act, Hindu Succession (Amendment) Act, Mahatma Gandhi National Rural Employment Guarantee Act.
 He said an effective implementation of these rights would address the issue.

 According to the report, brought out by the Council of Social Development, India has seen a six-fold increase in the inequality of wealth between 2000-2017.
 It noted that the country's top one per cent of the population share nearly 22 per cent of the national income in 2015, an increase from six per cent in the early 1980s.